 If you take mirtazapine twice a day and forget:

-your morning dose – take it together with your evening dose
+- your morning dose – take it together with your evening dose

-If you forget doses often, it may help to set an alarm to remind you.
+If you often forget doses, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.

 The amount of mirtazapine that can lead to an overdose varies from person to person.